 The Cambridge Audio Azur 851A integrated amplifier includes plenty of analog RCA audio inputs.
 It also includes two pairs of balanced XLR jacks for connecting high-end gear.

 Analog audio inputs

-Integrated amps like this Yamaha A-S801 provide analog as well as optical and coaxial digital audio inputs, plus a USB connection for streaming music from your computer.
+This Primare I15 provides analog and digital audio inputs, plus a USB connection for your computer.

 Digital audio inputs

 Some integrated amplifiers include a built-in digital-to-analog converter (DAC) that turns digital signals into analog sound your speakers can reproduce.
 There are a few common types of digital audio inputs:

 - If your integrated amp has a DAC, you can connect the digital output of your CD player to a coaxial digital input